srikarg/FlaskBot/README.md

 # FlaskBot

-For USACS Hacker Hour on Web Development (10/6/17)
+This repository is for the USACS Hacker Hour on Web Development (held on 10/6/17).